 Work with your Mentor to draft one or two research or creative activity focus statements / research questions that you wish to pursue.
 List specific topics for development into research or creative projects to present, exhibit and/or publish.
 Perhaps your thesis or dissertation is a good place to start.

+Review your school operating paper and discuss school level expectations with your mentor, colleagues, or director

 Check with your director and program faculty to develop a list of journals and other appropriate professional outlets for your research and/or creative activities, including regional and national conferences.

 Participate in relevant workshops offered about research by CHHS or the Vice Chancellor of Research’s office